bhargavkulk/CBSE-Comp-Sci-12/Algorithms/README.md

 |  3  |  7  |  4  |  2  |  6  |  1  |  5  |
 +-----+-----+-----+-----+-----+-----+-----+
 ```
-Now this is the sorted and unsorted subarrays:
+Now these are the sorted and unsorted subarrays:
 ```
 +-----+-----+ +-----+-----+-----+-----+-----+
 |  3  |  7  | |  4  |  2  |  6  |  1  |  5  |